(801) 581- 4764

 Choose your Admission Date

-*NOTE: If the deadline falls on a Saturday, applications are due the Friday prior; if it falls on a Sunday, applications are due the Monday following.
+*NOTE: If the deadline falls on a weekend, applications are due the following Monday.

 Apply for Admission to the Department of Special Education by the deadline